-Kate back to work with forest school trip
+Kate Middleton to return from maternity leave with visit to forest school

 -

-Kate back to work with forest school trip
+Kate Middleton to return from maternity leave with visit to forest school

 The Duchess of Cambridge is making her return from maternity leave with a visit to a forest school.